-Welcome to Classical Guitar Pro!
+Welcome to Classical Guitar Pro, Vol. 3!
 If I have one goal, it is to get you to fall in love with the classical guitar as I have.
-We're going to accomplish that goal with 12 easy-to-follow modules.
+We're going to accomplish that goal with 10 easy-to-follow modules.
 Each module consists of a series of videos on a similar topic.
 You'll go through each video in order and only watch the next video if you have a firm grasp of the content in the videos up to that point.
 Think of it as a video game: You have to beat level one to advance to level two.

 Along the way, you'll learn many famous classical guitar standards and some of my favorite exercises.
-We'll also discuss how to read music in standard notation, learn music theory, and how to practice.
-By the end of the course (about six hours), you'll have received an education equivalent to roughly 6 months to a year of private lessons.
+By the end of the course, you'll have received an education equivalent to roughly 6 months to a year of private lessons.